 The Department will calculate fuel tax refunds in accordance with percentages of exempt and non-exempt fuel used in specific industries.
 Upon review and approval of the refund permit application, the Department will notify the applicant of the approved exemption percentage for their refund permit.
-A permit holder must notify the Department and submit a new Gasoline/Special Fuel Tax Refund Permit Application (DR 7189) if its business operations change in any manner that would affect the approved exemption percentage.
+A permit holder must notify the Department and submit a new form DR 7189 if its business operations change in any manner that would affect the approved exemption percentage.
 Please see 1 CCR 201-16, Rule 39-27-103 for additional information regarding exemption percentages.